 As the COVID-19 pandemic continues, it is vital that community pharmacies continue to employ risk reduction and prevention practices, including screening patients who may arrive on site with COVID-19 symptoms and assisting patients who are isolating at home.

 As the COVID-19 pandemic continues to change, it is important that all pharmacists stay up to date with local outbreaks, changing regulations and advice for managing infection risks and supporting patients.

-In response to the COVID-19 pandemic several regulatory changes have occurred to enable supply of medicines, including the provision for image-based prescriptions.
-Legal forms of prescriptions and medication chart orders provides a provides a summary of various legal forms of prescriptions and medication orders.
+In response to the COVID-19 pandemic several regulatory changes have occurred to enable supply of medicines.
+Supply of prescription medicines provides a provides a summary of various legal forms of prescriptions and medication orders.